rsadwick/tippie/README.md

 Tippie
 =====================

-Currently porting over my old [Android Tippie app](https://play.google.com/store/apps/details?id=com.rsadwick.tips) to html5/js.
+Porting over my old [Android Tippie app](https://play.google.com/store/apps/details?id=com.rsadwick.tips) to html5/js.
+I'm doing more than just porting, Tippie is getting a total revamp and a better UI.

+**Features**

+- Calculate tips on the fly.
+- Split the bill.
+- Email breakdown of meal to others.
+- Save and load tips for later (reference to receipt = no more paper!).
+- Rating system: use a rating system to easily come up with a tip.
+- Easily customize rating to tip ratio.

 **Dependencies**